sripathikrishnan/redis-rdb-tools/README.md

 # Command line usage examples

 Every run of RDB Tool requires to specify a command to indicate what should be done with the parsed RDB data.
-Valid commands are: json, diff, justkeys, justkeyvals and protocol.
+Valid commands are: json, csv, diff, justkeys, justkeyvals and protocol.

 JSON from a two database dump: